 In most cases the end goal in mind is to create partnerships for specific campaigns or piece of content the result in links or social exposure.

 Outreach usually starts with influencers in the industry or target market directly correlated to the content.
 When links are the end goal it is important to find partnerships that maintain a high domain authority as to provide value to the link at the same time be socially active(blogs that have posts getting 1-2 shares are not going to get the exposure that the campaign needs).
 Organising my inbox with folders categorising the stages of my outreach seems to be my most productive form of keeping track.

 Sifting through potential partnerships.
 Being able to filter blogs in ones step( Domain Authority, #of posts, Social activity per post, and other metrics)

 The goal is always to spread awareness about the site you’re doing outreach for.
 Of course you want to build links, but it’s important to get links on a website that’s relevant.
 It’s no good to have a link on a site that’s completely unrelated.
 In that case, you’re not helping your client or the site you’re offering content.

-Recently I’ve been using http://wefollow.com/.
-The site lets you search by interest and gives you a list of prominent influencers on the topic through their twitter feeds.
-They also help you stay super organized through folders and by never deleting your emails so you can always refer back to them when building a relationship.
+I search by interest and get a list of prominent Twitter influencers on the topic.
+I also stay organized through folders and by never deleting my emails so I can always refer back to them when building a relationship.